 It does have a 91% “Fresh” rating on Rotten Tomatoes…

-Neither the hour-long Magical Mystery Tour nor 1968’s animated Yellow Submarine was accepted by United Artists to fulfill the final part of their three-picture deal.
-(Yellow Submarine was officially produced by UA, but the Beatles’ cartoon voices were provided by other actors — the “real” group did not actually appear in the film, except for a tossed-off, one-minute cameo for the end credits.)
-Running out of options because the band had recently called it quits, UA grudgingly took the grim 1970 documentary Let It Be, which was supposed to capture the rehearsing and staging of a spectacular concert made up of all-new material, but instead captured a bored band endlessly noodling through sub-par songs, bickering, and playing a few of the better songs on a roof.
+1968’s animated Yellow Submarine was accepted by United Artists to fulfill the final part of their three-picture deal, even though the Beatles’ cartoon voices were provided by other actors — the “real” group did not actually appear in the film, except for a tossed-off, one-minute cameo for the end credits.
+UA also distributed the 1970 documentary Let It Be, which was supposed to capture the rehearsing and staging of a spectacular concert made up of all-new material, but instead captured a bored band endlessly noodling through sub-par songs, bickering, and playing a few of the better songs on a roof.
 After its theatrical run and a limited VHS release that quickly went out of print, Let It Be has never been made available in any form for over thirty years.

 Marc Behm continued to pay the bills with run-of-the-mill screenwriting (1982’s Hospital Massacre is not the brightest spot on his resume), but also was able to follow his true ambition and become a novelist.
 His most noteworthy work in that field was the acclaimed The Eye of the Beholder (1980).
 His 2007 obituary states that most of his other works are currently available only in French.